STRIDES/NIHCloudLabAWS/docs/billing_and_cost_management.md

 <img src="/docs/images/filter_tag.png" width="450" height="250">

 Now we can see the costs related to the analyses with the BLAST tag.
 If you don't see the tags you added before, make sure you have waited ~12 hours.
-AWS aggregates costs about three times per day, so those costs may have just not showed up yet.
+AWS aggregates costs about three times per day, so those costs may have just not shown up yet.

 <img src="/docs/images/blast_costs.png" width="450" height="250">